01 of 16

 Homemade Seed Starter or Chia Pet

-Fill and odd sock (preferably cotton) with dirt and grass seeds, tie a rubber band at the end.
-Sew or glue button eyes and nose, and draw a smiley face on the sock.
-Place in a clear glass or plastic cup and water every few days.
+Fill a sock (preferably cotton) with dirt and grass seeds, tie a rubber band at the end.
+Sew or glue on button eyes and nose and draw a smiley face on the sock.
+Place it in a clear glass or plastic cup and water every few days.
 Watch as your sock person grows "hair".

 You can also use the sock to start seeds for the garden.
-For best results, poke a hole in the sock so the seedling will have easy access for growing.Continue to 14 of 16 below.
+Fill the sock with potting soil, tie shut and poke few holes in the sock so the seedlings will have easy access for growth.Continue to 14 of 16 below.

 14 of 16